MSc in Mathematical Modelling and Scientific Computing

 Performance at interview

 If you are shortlisted for interview you will usually be notified within one month of the application deadline which you met.
-Where applications are still accepted after the final standard University deadline, you will be informed whether or not you are invited for interview shortly after applications close.
-In both cases you should expect to receive one to two weeks’ notice of an interview and it is expected that interviews will take place around five to six weeks after an application deadline.
-The interview could take place face to face or remotely.
+You should expect to receive one week's notice of an interview and it is expected that interviews will take place around five to six weeks after an application deadline.
+Interviews are held remotely.

 The major part of the interview will be the technical interview in which you will be asked questions on prerequisite material.
 In addition, you will be asked about your motivation to undertake the course and there will be an opportunity for you to ask questions (although these questions are not taken into account when assessing interview performance).